siran/writing/books/A New Arithmetic/A New Arithmetic - 001 Ultrareal Numbers.md

 This separation is the structural move of the book.
 Ordinary arithmetic normally works directly with visible values.
-Ultrareal arithmetic keeps the inner magnitude available, so a joined value can include terms that depend on how the parts meet.
+Ultrareal arithmetic keeps the inner magnitude available, so a sum can expose terms that depend on how the parts meet.

 ## Positivity